Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 *Monster: Beast (motivation: to run wild, destroying and killing)*

-A seven foot hulking brute, with red eyes, gray stony skin, and sharp teeth.
+A seven foot hulking brute, with red eyes, gray stony skin, and [[Sharp]] teeth.
 He wears a woollen cap dyed with blood, and a shapeless tunic that’s spattered with more.

 Bonecruncher is working for Oberon, taking revenge on the town and keeping an eye on Violet.

 Bonecruncher is a simple creature, desiring only to kill mortals to dye his cap and then eat their flesh.
 Oberon has given him strict orders not to kill anyone yet, but Bonecruncher’s hunger is growing and his will is quickly weakening.
 He’s taken to following people who are alone at night, concealing himself in a cloak of shadows, brutally beating them and cutting them a single time in order to keep his cap damp with their blood.
-With so many potential victims around it’s only a matter of time until Bonecruncher snaps and eats someone.
+With so [[many]] potential victims around it’s only a matter of time until Bonecruncher snaps and eats someone.

 If [[the hunters]] talk to him, Bonecruncher will insult and threaten them, hoping to provoke a fight.
 If things go badly, he’ll call shadows to conceal his escape.